Install PySide6 on Ubuntu Linux

 (venv) $

 First, we create a new working directory named project/ as a root for a hypothetical PySide6 project.
 Then, we create a new virtual environment with venv and activate it.
-Note how the prompt indicator changes to signal that we're in an active virtual environment.
+Note how the prompt indicator changes to (venv) to signal that we're working inside an active virtual environment.

-The quickest way to install PySide6 in a virtual environment is to use pip.
+The quickest way to install PySide6 in a virtual environment on Ubuntu is to use pip.
 Run the following command in your active virtual environment:

 (venv) $ pip3 install pyside6

-This command downloads PySide6 from the Python package index (PyPI) and installs it in our virtual environment.
+This command downloads PySide6 from the Python package index (PyPI) and installs it along with its dependencies into our virtual environment.

 Verify the PySide6 Installation

-After the PySide6 installation is finished, you can verify that everything is working correctly.
+After the PySide6 installation is finished, you should verify that everything is working correctly.
 Run the python3 command in your virtual environment to start an interactive session and import the library:

 python